Cenrax/FinetuningTextToCypher/README.md

 ```

 Future steps:
-[] Convert the model to gguf format
+-[X] Convert the model to gguf format
-[] Load the model in LMStudio
+-[] Load the model in LMStudio
-[] Experimentation of loading the model in mobile device
+-[] Experimentation of loading the model in mobile device
-[] Ran it locally for Cypher generation
+-[] Ran it locally for Cypher generation